aalto-trafficsense/regular-routes-server/pyfiles/prediction/README.md

 - [ ] Try different clustering methods, or try using the waypoints as clusters
 - [ ] Improvement of the engineered/recurrent features in `FF.py`
 - [ ] Use the travel *mode* in the input

-Medium-Term

 - [ ] Use travel *mode* in the _output_, and visualize it with a different colour
 - [ ] Crowd prediction: display it along side ordinar predictions

-Long Term
+Long Term (paper material!)

+- [ ] Study how to measure prediction quantitively
-- [ ] Evaluate the worth of different features wrt their predictive power
+- [ ] Using the just-above-mentioned study, evaluate the value of different features wrt their predictive power

 ## Summary